What Are Chives Used For? (Why You Need Them In Your Garden!)

 9. Plant anywhere you want to attract bees (and other pollinating insects)

-Like many other members of the onion family, many pest find chives unattractive and chives may help to reduce pests in your flower borders and vegetable patch.
-You’ll notice in some cases we use the cut leaves to do this job too.
+You’ll notice in some cases we use the cut leaves of chives to control pests.
 But what about the impact on your chive plant?
 Well the news is good!

 Do chives grow back after cutting?